rmetzler/bliki/wiki/ethics/linkedin-intro.md

 to claim that Intro users have given it _permission_ to be intrusive into their email in this way.

-Very few people use a dedicated email account for "corporate networking" and recruiting activities.
+Very few people use a dedicated email account for “corporate networking” and recruiting activities.
 A CEO (LinkedIn's own example) recieves mail pertaining to many sensitive aspects of a corporation's running: lawsuit notices, gossip among the exec team, planning emails discussing the future of the company,